simonegli8/AnyCPUAppHost4dotnet/README.md

 # AnyCPUAppHost4dotnet
-An AppHost for dotnet running on any CPU using .NET Framework
+An AppHost for dotnet running on any CPU using .NET Framework.